julienduroure/BleRiFa/_tools/2016-08-07-mass_keyingsets.md

 * You are in pose mode on armature, with at least one bone selected
 * You are in object mode, with at least one object selected

-When you click on button, a popup lets you choose what you want to put into keyingset.
+When you click on the first button, a popup lets you choose what you want to put into keyingset.
 There is two different popup, depending on mode you are (pose mode or object mode)

 ![Bones]({{site.base_url}}/assets/img/MassKeyingSets/popup_bones.png)
 <br/>
 ![Objects]({{site.base_url}}/assets/img/MassKeyingSets/popup_objects.png)

+When you click on second buttin, a KeyingSet is created, based on all properties already keyed (animated) in your scene.

 ## Options

+# Update
+If checked, the KeyingSet will be updated (instead of creation of a new keyingset)

 # Name